 Most salespeople work for car dealerships

-Motor vehicle salespeople usually work for car dealerships that sell new cars, used cars or both.
-Some run their own business.
+Motor vehicle salespeople usually work for vehicle dealerships.
+Some may run their own business.

 Progression and specialisations